Desiree Melancon's Snowboarding Kit

-Desiree Melancon first caught everyone’s eye as one of the most progressive chicks to hit urban in snowboarding a decade ago.
+Desiree Melancon first caught a everyone’s eye a decade ago as one of the most progressive chicks to hit urban.
 She’s gone on to win countless awards, and has filmed for Think Thank’s “Brain Dead Heart Attack”, Think Thank’s “Almanac”, and Crab Grab’s “Crunchtime Movie”, to name a few.
-Over the last few years, however, she’s transitioned away from mostly street riding to tackling a variety of terrains, increasing her number of nasty tricks she can easily pull from her pocket.
-As you already know, she’s got mad style when it comes to her riding and her gear.
-We were able to connect with Desiree to find out what exactly she relies on and how she keeps true to her style.
-From her Heritage Beanie on her noggin to the Salomon Gypsy she helped design under her feet, read on to discover what might also help you conquer all your mountain objectives.
+Over the last few years, however, she’s transitioned away from mostly street riding to tackling a variety of terrains, increasing her already high number of difficult tricks she can easily pull from her bag.
+We were able to connect with Desiree to find out what snowboard gear she likes to rock on the mountain.
+From her Coal Heritage Beanie on her noggin to the Salomon Gypsy she helped design under her feet, read on to discover what might also help you conquer all your mountain objectives.

 Photos: Marc O’Malley.